uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 </figure>

 - Break the header pins into two 7 length pieces
 - Quickly but carefully solder the switch wires to the header pins making sure the order on both is the same.
 We messed up twice but were happy with the third result.
-If this proves difficult, skip the headers and mount the wire into the sockets directly.[^5]
+If this proves too difficult, skip the headers and mount the wire into the sockets directly.[^5]

 <figure markdown>